 To add the App, do the following:

 - Make sure you are logged into your Zingtree account.

-- In Zingtree, go to Account, My Apps.
+- In Zingtree, go to Apps & Integrations from the top menu.

 - Select the Salesforce Object Insert/Update app.

-- Enter your Consumer Key and Consumer Secret from the previous task.
+- Enter your Salesforce Consumer Key and Consumer Secret that you saved earlier.

 - Allow access to your Salesforce account.
 (You may need to log into the account first.)